White Collar Defense & Investigations

 Representative experience includes:

-- Defending a prominent political figure prosecuted by the U.S. Department of Justice Public Integrity Section for alleged bribery, conspiracy, and false statements, resulting in the dismissal of the bribery, conspiracy, and two false statement counts and a probationary sentence for the remaining count, which was terminated early by a presidential pardon.
+- Defense of a former member of Congress and sitting state party Chair prosecuted by the U.S. Department of Justice Public Integrity Section for alleged bribery, conspiracy, and false statements, resulting in the dismissal of the bribery, conspiracy, and two false statement counts and a probationary sentence for the remaining count, which was terminated early by a presidential pardon.

 - Representing a senior bank executive in Department of Justice, Securities and Exchange Commission and Commodity Futures Trading Commission investigations into accounting fraud based on alleged mismarking of illiquid positions, resulting in no charges brought.